Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Case studies of crystal structures generated under constraints

 \subsection{Case study 2: Boron coordination in the Fe--Nd--B system}

 The Fe--Nd--based compounds are widely studied for their properties as permanent magnets, particularly for data storage applications.
 To enhance the localization of $d$-electrons of the transition metal (Fe), one effective strategy is to introduce neutral elements such as boron~\cite{Sagawa84}.
 In fact, boron serves a structural role by increasing the Fe--Fe distance, which enhances the ferromagnetic moment and coercivity.
 The precise manner in which boron modulates Fe--Fe exchange interactions is critical to achieving superior magnetic hardness.
 Several stable compounds are known in this system, such as the boron-rich phases Nd(FeB)$_4$ and Nd$_5$(FeB$_3$)$_2$, where B is coordinated by 3 to 6 Fe atoms depending on the site.
-Among the known iron-rich phases, and thus of particular interest for magnetism, is Nd$_2$Fe$_{14}$B, where Fe atoms form continuous puckered hexagonal nets linked by short Fe–-Fe bonds, separated by planes containing both Nd and B atoms~\cite{Nd2Fe14B, herbst_1984}.
+Among the known iron-rich phases, and thus of particular interest for magnetism, is Nd$_2$Fe$_{14}$B, where Fe atoms form continuous puckered hexagonal nets linked by short Fe--Fe bonds, separated by planes containing both Nd and B atoms~\cite{Nd2Fe14B, herbst_1984}.
 The compound adopts a tetragonal structure (space group $P4_2/mnm$), comprising 68 atoms per unit cell.
 Since this is too large to be reproduced by MatterGen generation, we address the boron coordination sphere as a proxy of the overall crystal structure: in Nd$_2$Fe$_{14}$B, B atoms occupy the centers of trigonal prisms [BFe$_6$], with Fe--B bond distances of 2.09--2.14\,\AA.
 These trigonal prisms are fundamental structural units that link the Fe layers perpendicular to the planes containing Nd, B, and some additional Fe atoms.
 In this case study, our aim is to generate structures that maintain these [BFe$_6$] building blocks, by defining the geometric constraint for the generation.
-This approach favors the essential structural motifs that contribute to the exceptional magnetic hardness and energy density of the parent Nd$_2$Fe$_{14}$B compound, while offering the opportunity to investigate how systematic variations in local coordination geometry, especially when combined with Nb substitution, affect intrinsic magnetic properties and the mechanisms underlying ferromagnetic coupling.
+This approach favors the essential structural motifs that contribute to the exceptional magnetic hardness and energy density of the parent Nd$_2$Fe$_{14}$B compound, while focusing the generation task on a local coordination feature that can be evaluated within the current model constraints.